CREATE EXTERNAL FUNCTION - Amazon Redshift

 CREATE EXTERNAL FUNCTION

 Creates a scalar user-defined function (UDF) based on AWS Lambda for Amazon Redshift.
-For more information about Lambda user-defined functions, see Creating a scalar Lambda UDF.
+For more information about Lambda user-defined functions, see Scalar Lambda UDFs.

 Required privileges